joedski/musings/Web General/Journal 2019-03-14 - Real Time Client-Server Communication - Comparisons.md

     - Pros
         1. Easy to use.
         2. Allegedly: [Clients automatically try to reconnect them if they drop for any reason][ss-6].
+        3. [May be friendlier to mobile devices, resource usage wise][ss-7].
+        4. [Fewer caveats when dealing with intervening communication middleware][ss-7].
     - Cons
         1. [Not supported by everyone](https://caniuse.com/#search=eventsource).
 (IE, Edge as of v18)
         2. No way to tell if a Client dropped until the Server tries sending an event.